aky91/LumberJack-Game-Bot/README.md

-# Lumberjack-Game-Bot
+# LumberJack-Game-Bot
-Bot to play Lumberjack
+Bot to play LumberJack

-Lumberjack is an online game played via telegram bot(for more details see https://telegram.games/telegram-games/lumberjack/)
+LumberJack is an online game played via telegram bot(for more details see https://telegram.games/telegram-games/lumberjack/)

 This bot playes the game by analysing the screenshots.